Paleozoologists examine the context, form and function of faunal remains. This includes fossils and organic material.

 What Is the Job Demand for Paleozoologists?

-Job demand in archeology is expected to grow 4% in the coming decade between 2014 and 2024.
-This is about half the average median job demand for all jobs in the US in the same period.
-Much of this work is subject to the demands of construction and on research funding.
+Job demand among zoologists and wildlife biologists is expected to grow 5% between 2020 and 2030.* Much of this work is subject to the demands of construction and on research funding.
 The economic picture for the next ten years is difficult to read due to a variety of factors; therefore, there may not be as many openings unless there is a boom in construction or a sudden focus on heritage in the USA.

 What Are the Education Requirements to Become a Paleozoologist?